 The City is experiencing a difficult time generating positive increases in net assets, fund balances, and cash flows to sustain current operations.
 The City is highly leveraged with a very large debt load, which makes funding its operations and repaying its debt very difficult.
-In addition, the City was not in compliance with two bond covenant compliance requirements related to its 1993 Combined Utility System Refunding Revenue Bonds ("1993 Bonds") at June 30, 2011.
+The City is also required to set aside cash for its customer utility deposits and for public safety technology fees.
+At June 30, 2012 the City had not set aside cash for its customer utility deposits or for its public safety technology fees.
+In addition, the City was not in compliance with two bond covenant compliance requirements related to its 1993 Combined Utility System Refunding Revenue Bonds ("1993 Bonds") at June 30, 2012.

-The City had a decrease in fund balance in its General Fund of \$298,067, and had a small increase in net assets in its Enterprise Fund, which was only due to an increase in capital contributions from its SPLOST 2006 Fund.
-Had the Enterprise Fund not received capital contributions from the SPLOST 2006 Fund, the Enterprise Fund would have sustained a net loss of \$226,110.
-The City had bank overdrafts in its General Fund of \$72,537, and had only \$262,161 in unrestricted cash and investments in its Enterprise Fund at June 30, 2011.
+The City had a decrease in fund balance in its General Fund of \$189,430, and had a decrease in fund net assets in its Enterprise Fund of \$574,810.
+The City had bank overdrafts in its General Fund of \$28,241, and had only \$55,957 in unrestricted cash and investments in its Enterprise Fund at June 30, 2012.

-At June 30, 2011, the City was not in compliance with the rate covenant and the debt service reserve account no. 2 requirement on its 1993 Bonds.
+At June 30, 2012, the City was not in compliance with the rate covenant and the debt service reserve account no. 2 requirement on its 1993 Bonds.
 The City is required to revise its schedule of Utility System rates in order to generate adequate net revenues equal to at least 130% of the required sinking fund payments on the 1993 Bonds and 100% of the debt service requirements of subordinated debt that is secured by the revenues of the City's Utility System.
-The City fell \$146,692 short of the rate covenant requirement at June 30, 2011.
+The City fell \$404,911 short of the rate covenant requirement at June 30, 2012.
 The City is also required to maintain a balance equal to the aggregate of one month's operating expenses for the Utility System based on the City's audited financial statements plus an additional \$50,000 to maintain the System.
-The City fell \$205,410 short of the debt service reserve account no. 2 requirement at June 30, 2011.
+The City fell \$225,517 short of the debt service reserve account no. 2 requirement at June 30, 2012.